biigle/biigle/README.md

 # BIIGLE Distribution

 This is the production setup of BIIGLE.
+You can fork this repository to customize your own production instance.

 ## Installation